JeanSanchezFelix/Hierarchical-Selective-Orchid-Classification/src/main/main.md

 ## Notes

-- Ensure the dataset directory structure matches the expected format for the datasets.
+- Ensure that datasets are correctly structured under the `data/` directory.
 - Callback configurations can be customized in the command-line arguments or configuration file.
 - For additional details, refer to the individual modules:
   - [Train Module Documentation](#train_readme)